DarekRomanowski/blade-builder/README.md

 Example dir contains simple web page built on top of Bootstrap Starter Template.
 Check it out to find out one of many ways how to use Blade Builder.

-## What's next?

-Few thing I would like to add to this project:

-- clear cached views,
-- delete compiled files that aren't present in views directory